stephen-cloud/c-19-2/docs/reusable-table.md

 ## The upshot

 We made a version of the Material Table using generics.
-We were able to extract all the boilerplate to a new file, which makes the new `Vehicles.tsx` about as concise as we know.
+We were able to extract all the boilerplate to a new file, which makes the new `Vehicles.tsx` about as concise as we know how.

 We're left with a table that...

 * Is backed by remote data fetched from DynamoDB using the `DataStore` GraphQL abstraction.
+* Fetches rows by the page rather than all the rows every time.
-* Has some handy features turned on by default: Create, Read, Update, Delete (CRUD); sorting; searching; filtering.
+* Has Create, Read, Update, Delete (CRUD) functionality right there in the table itself.
+* Has sorting, searching, and filtering.
-* Has pagination, which we changed to the `stepped` variant.
+* Has a pagination UI, which we changed to the `stepped` variant.
-* Has data export and download.
+* Can export and download data.
 * Allows column dragging (did you see that one?)